casdoor/casdoor/README.md

 username:password@tcp(database_ip:database_port)/
 ```

 Edit `main.go`, modify `false` to `true`.
-If you are connecting to the database for the first time, it will automatically create the schema in this database.
+If you are connecting to the database for the first time, it will automatically create the schema (database) named `casdoor` in this database.

 ```bash
 createDatabase := flag.Bool("createDatabase", false, "true if you need casdoor to create database")